-We want to get to know you and we don’t want to wait another minute!
-Join us at the Ruddock Visuals studio for a casual get-to-know-ya dinner the night before we kick things off.
-One of the most valuable things we’ve gotten out of the workshops we’ve done have been the connections we made while we were there.
-Samantha and I want to get things kicked off on the right foot but introducing ourselves over a casual dinner and drinks at the studio in North Houston.
-We’ll get to know each other, establish what’s going on during our time together, and prep for all of the incredible experiences we’re going to share over the next two (and a half!) days together!
+I want to get to know you and we don’t want to wait another minute!
+Join me at the Ruddock Visuals studio for a casual get-to-know-ya dinner the night before we kick things off.
+One of the most valuable things I’ve gotten out of the workshops I’ve attended has been the connections I made while I was there.
+I want to get things kicked off on the right foot by introducing myself over a casual dinner and drinks at the studio in North Houston.
+We’ll get to know each other, establish what’s going on during our time together, and prep for all of the incredible experiences we’re going to share over the next two days!

 We’re going to go through a Live Shoot in the studio on day 1 and I’m going to walk you through my creative process to help you understand exactly what goes into a commercial portrait shoot.